gustavopinto/gustavopinto.github.com/blog/_posts/2013-07-19-from-where-come-the-brazilian-open-source-contributions.md

 ---
 layout: single
 title: From where come the Brazilian open-source contributions?
-subtitle: A summary of a WDDS'13 paper
+excerpt: A summary of a WDDS'13 paper
 year: 2013
 month: 07
 day: 19